 Male surf scoter (Source: Steve Lonhart / SIMoN NOAA)

 As early as March, you can sometimes see flocks of several dozen surf scoters (Melanitta perspicillata) floating just outside the breaker zone (this is a large gathering in comparison with the groups of five or ten scoters that you see diving or swimming together during the winter months).
-By April, flocks of 100 migrating scoters may gather in favored staging areas.
+By April, flocks of 100 migrating scoters may gather in favored staging areas (NCCOS 2003).
 By the end of April, however, virtually all of these scoters will have disappeared.

 From December to April, pairs and flocks of Western grebes are common along the sandy beaches of Monterey Bay (between Capitola and Monterey).
 However, grebes usually stay just far enough offshore that they are hard to see from shore.
 From a distance, it's easy to mistake a flock of grebes for a flock of seagulls or cormorants. but with a decent pair of binoculars, you can often make out the grebes' graceful necks, relatively small heads, and sharp, pointed bills.